taylerlyday/digital-history_project/pages/essay-01.md

 # The Art of English

+{% include feature/image.html filename="Republican-Party-Platforms-from-the-20th-century.png" alt="image of a word cloud generated from Republican Party Platforms from the 20th century" %}

 {% include feature/line-chart.html data="sotu-20th-century" topic="foundations of America" %}

 I chose to feature this graph because I feel like one of the concepts for the foundation of America is the english language itself.
 The language has added a lot more words to the dictionary compared to the 1900s.
 Since the standard American citizen has altered severly, I thought this graph would help with distinguishing the fact of how a lot has changed due to the American people overtime. [^1]